Academics & Curriculum

 Library Media Services

-Central High School, West Senior High School, East Middle School, and West Middle School are staffed with one teacher librarian and library media paraprofessional (LMP) support staff.
-Traverse City High School and the fourteen elementary schools are staffed by a library media paraprofessional.
-Library hours are determined by each building.
+Central High School and West Senior High School are staffed with one teacher librarian and library media paraprofessional (LMP) support staff.
+East Middle School and West Middle School are staffed part-time by one teacher librarian and library media paraprofessional support staff.
+Traverse City High School and the eleven elementary schools are staffed by a library media paraprofessional.
+Elementary library staff hours are based on student enrollment.
 One teacher librarian coordinates programming in the elementary buildings.

 - Collections designed to support curriculum at all levels, including print, electronic and primary sources

 - Flexible schedules to allow student access throughout the day at the secondary sites

 - Makerspace kits added to elementary collections in 2015

 - Best practice research instruction with teacher collaboration

 - Extensive e-Book collections on Overdrive at the secondary sites

 - Group and individual reading motivation and guidance

 TCAPS Elementary Library Media